iwasz/oledgui/README.md

-Modern C++ GUI library for small displays with 3 button input.
+Experimental, C++20 GUI library for small displays with 3 button input.
 Developed with microcontrollers in mind.
 Stabilising the API.

 ![Demo](demo.gif)
 ![Demo2](demo2.gif)